chokoreetosan/Blockchain-Bankaccount-/README.md

 Creates a smart contract on the tron blockchain that can store funds which the user can withdraw by providing a password.
 This project currently respects no security practices, and is intended to be a teaching tool.
 It contains an extremely simple smart contract and an extremely simple node app that utilizes it.

 Included is:
-+The original smart contract deployment address.
++ The original smart contract deployment address.
-+The original smart contract code.
++ The original smart contract code.
-+A simple node app that utilizes the contract.
++ A simple node app that utilizes the contract.

 If you want to to deploy the smart contract on the blockchain, I suggest [tronbox](https://github.com/tronprotocol/tron-box).